TanglyEagle7718/SlidesToPDF/README.md

 `poetry install --no-root`

 Once you have done all these steps, you are done setting up your environment

+### Using your own environment

+If you don't want to use the poetry environment, you can install the dependencies yourself.
+This project only has two dependencies:

+1. selenium
+2. pillow

 ### Running it